w3f/polkadot-wiki/docs/learn-transaction-fees.md

 ## Block Limits and Transaction Priority

 Blocks in Polkadot have both a maximum length (in bytes) and a maximum weight.
 Block producers will fill blocks with transactions up to these limits.
-A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation, such as misbehavior reports.
+A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
 Block producers will only fill up to 75% of a block with normal transactions.
+Some examples of operational transactions:

+- Misbehavior reports
+- Council operations
+- Member operations in an election (e.g. renouncing candidacy)

 Block producers prioritize transactions based on each transaction's total fee.
 Since a portion of the fee will go to the block producer, producers will include the transactions with the highest fees to maximize their reward.